SO YOU’VE REMEMBERED YOU’VE ALWAYS BEEN A MAGICIAN: 15 Tips, Tricks and Intuition Games for the Internet Age Occultist

 I think the best book I’ve ever read about dreams and interpreting them is not actually by Jung or his preferred student of mine, Marie-Louise von Franz.
 This honor instead goes to a book recommended to me by my last therapist, Inner Work: Using Dreams and Active Imagination for Personal Growth, by Robert Johnson.
 This book makes some very interesting points about dreams and about how to work with them, but my favorite by far is the concept that doing something to honor your dream with incur synchronistic results.
 Writing your dreams and keeping a dream journal is an important method of closing the gap between consciousness and unconsciousness, but even more important is taking the step of enacting something which represents or recalls the dream.

 For instance, the other night I had a dream that I would think of as a reverse Holy Trinity dream.
 There was a little black billy goat springing around my house (Mercurius in his chthonic, devilish, fully unconscious [because he is an animal] aspect) and I caught him just as he was knocking over a lamp on his way out the back door.
 A bit later I found him in the back yard again, but he had his family with him—and instead of more goats, they turned out to be two little white cats, a mother cat and her female kitten.
-The Holy Trinity becomes feminized and Satanic, but its
+The Holy Trinity becomes feminized and Satanic, but its ultimate nature is still benign and even wholesome.

 I believe earlier in this essay (or later, I’m writing it piecemeal) I talk about my use of red lamps as a synchronistic sign; it is for me a particularly strong indicator of the presence and mind-state of the Logos, so I’m not surprised the little Satan goat knocked over a lamp specifically.
 I was very surprised, however, to find the goat’s family so sweet and peaceful—the little cats slept curled up in adorable balls on my dream’s living room couch.
 The dream hints to me at the kind of unexpressed, feminine holiness which is hidden within the bosom of Satanism.
 If I were going to honor this dream, I might have a couple of options for how to do it: